auxfix/hacker_news/README.md

 ### folder structure
   This app has a standard redux structure with dedicated folders for components/redusers/actions/sagas.
 But these folder contains only code for the common functionality.
 All code specific for the particular features is contained in the **feature** subfolder with the corresponding name.
 This code has only one feature **news** feature now so it might seem like an overengineering, but it will help when the app will grow so it will be a way easy to find files by their feature origin.

+### test coverage and bundle size
+  Test coverage and bundle size are calculated on every build so we can control these values and see if they violate admissible thresholds